mdahtisham/Website-Developement-with-Jenkins-job-on-AWS-EC2/README.md

 A Continous Integration & Continous Deployment demonstrating the Jenkins Job and how it is works for a website development project.

-Technologies Used - Jenkins, AWS-EC2, Ubuntu, Apache2, Git & Github
+Technologies Used - Jenkins, AWS-EC2, Apache2, Git & Github

 -------------------------------------------------------------------------------------------------------------------------------------------------------------